bhuga/RDF-XML/README.md

-Turtle parser and serializer for rdf.rb
+RDF/XML parser and serializer for rdf.rb